otto-de-legacy/jsonhome/README.md

 ## Licensing

 Well - we have to think about it.
 If you care about licenses, please come back in a few weeks.
 In the meantime, feel free to evaluate (and use) the code.
-It will definitly remain open source.
-Currently, the full code-base is still owned by me, so no evil company lawyer will be able to do any harm.

 ## Feedback + Help Wanted